Ben’s Bargains Frequently Asked Questions (F.A.Q.)

 Exploring The DealBox

-The big orange price in the right-hand corner is the final sale price, after any coupon codes, rebates and in-cart discounts are applied.
+The big green price in the right-hand corner is the final sale price, after any coupon codes, rebates and in-cart discounts are applied.
 Note that we do not include sales tax, as it’s different for each state.

 Even though it might seem like it, we don’t pull the listed retail prices out of thin air!
 We always go with whatever the store has listed on product page, even if it seems inflated or outright ridiculous.
 We are all mostly concerned with the final deal price (the price you see in orange), and how that compares with other prices online.